aristanetworks/avd-workshops/workshops/avd.md

 ### ATD Environment

 The Lab ATD environment has been pre-installed with Ansible and Git.
-We still must update AVD and the required modules to th elatest versions.
+We still must update AVD and the required modules to the latest version.
 The following commands will install AVD and needed modules.

 ``` bash
 ansible-galaxy collection install arista.avd arista.cvp --force